michaelthatsit/mod/README.md

 ## 50-52.4 mm ball

 > The difference from the previous one is that the buttons are larger here.
+See [the gallery](https://github.com/adept-anyball/mod/issues/7#issuecomment-2670550200).

 <p>
   <img src='https://github.com/user-attachments/assets/e669314c-c8d0-4c04-aaf5-805082c13203' width='300' float='left' />